-Class 1610 BEEKEEPING Unit 2 r.
+Class 1610 Chunk Honey Unit 2 Jr.

-lass 1611 BEEKEEPING Unit 2 Int.
+Class 1611 Chunk Honey Unit 2 Int.

-Class 1612 BEEKEEPING Unit 2 Sr.
+Class 1612 Chunk Honey Unit 2 Sr.

-A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record.

-B. Exhibit-- Chunk Honey (comb in jar shown in 2 onepound jars wide mouth glass or clear plastic).
-Jars must be labeled with name, county, class, where honey was taken and date.

-C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record. - B. Exhibit-- Chunk Honey (comb in jar shown in 2 one-pound glass jars wide mouth).
+Jars must be labeled with name, county, class, where honey was taken and date. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).